-Summer School “Digital tools for Humanists” 2019
+Summer School “Digital tools for Humanists” 2021

-The School is under the auspices of AIUCD, the Italian Association for Digital Humanities and Culture, and the registration fee is reduced to 200 Euros for members of AIUCD.
-If you are not already a member of AIUCD, in order to take advantage of the reduced fee it is necessary to enrol first in AIUCD before registering at the School.
+The School is under the auspices of AIUCD, the Italian Association for Digital Humanities and Culture.
+In order to help the initiatives of AIUCD, the registration fee for its members is reduced to 200 Euros for the one-week School and to 450 Euros for the two-week School.
+If you are not already a member of AIUCD, in order to take advantage of these reduced fees, it is necessary to enrol first in AIUCD before registering at the School.

 The number of participants at the Schools is limited, and registrations will be accepted until there are available seats.

 DEADLINE 11 April 2021